-The city has established orderly annexation agreements with surrounding townships.
+The city has established orderly annexation agreements with its surrounding townships except Waterford Township.
 While the city does not have land use or zoning authority over those areas it is important to work together with township and municipal neighbors to limit disconnected and unsustainable development.
 For the city this means guiding development within the municipal boundary while working in partnership with neighboring townships and municipalities to ensure a successful economic future.